vicanso/vicanso.github.io/pingap-en-src/docs/question.md

 To provide HTTPS services for multiple domains on the same Server, simply:
 1. Add the corresponding certificates in certificate management
 2. Configure the service to "Use global certificates of the application"

+## Disable ACME

+Pingap supports using ACME to automatically obtain certificates.
+If the domain name resolves to multiple IPs, only one instance needs to enable ACME.
+If you need to disable ACME, set the environment variable `PINGAP_DISABLE_ACME=true`.